2164-ServiceNow/parvez-sung-magic-the-gathering-deck-builder/README.md

 **User Stories:** (8 Total - 4 Per Developer)

-1. Card Search
+1. Card Search:
     As a user, I can query for Magic: The Gathering cards so that I can learn more about them.
-2. Booster Sets Search
+2. Booster Sets Search:
     As a user, I can query for Magic: The Gathering booster sets so that I can learn more about their contents and potential card pulls.
-3. Keyword Queries
+3. Keyword Queries:
     As a user, I can query for certain keywords (i.e. 'flying', or 'trample') so that I can learn more about them and better understand the game's mechanics when building my deck.
-4. Deck Assembly
+4. Deck Assembly:
     As a user, I can add or remove cards in a deck so that I can build a deck without needing physical cards.
-5. Deck Statistics
+5. Deck Statistics:
     As a user, I can view the statistics of my deck and cards (such as mana costs or card types) so that I can judge what cards to add or remove from my deck as part of my strategy.
-6. Favorite Cards
+6. Favorite Cards:
     As a user, I can favorite/save cards so that I can make and organize a wishlist.
 7. Save and Revisit Deck
     As a user, I can save my deck's information so that I can come back to the deckbuilder if I ever want to view or edit my deck at a later time.
-8. Playtest Mode
+8. Playtest Mode:
     As a user, I can simulate a playtest of my deck so that I can identify flaws or synergies by virtually playing with my cards.
 At the start of the playtest, the deck should shuffle, and I should draw a random 7-card starting hand.
     (Optional advanced features: battlefield, graveyard, exile, and commander zones; tapping cards; adding custom counters on cards.)